P&F Blog

 The Department of Veterans Affairs provides a free burial flag for any eligible veteran.
 The list is broader than people think.

-Civilians who never served are not eligible for an official military burial flag from the VA.
-A family can still drape any private flag they own over a loved one's casket if they choose.
-That is a personal decision and not against any law.
+Civilians who never served are not eligible for an official VA burial flag.
+A family can still drape a private flag over a loved one's casket if they choose; that is a personal decision and not against any law.
 The official tradition is reserved for those who served.

-To request a free VA burial flag, the family fills out VA Form 27-2008 and submits it to the funeral director, the local VA office, or any U.S. Post Office.
-Most funeral directors handle this paperwork as part of their service.
+To request one, the family fills out VA Form 27-2008 and submits it to the funeral director, the local VA office, or any U.S. Post Office.
+Most funeral directors handle the paperwork.

 The Burial Flag Itself